cirruslabs/cirrus-cli/STARLARK-TEMPLATING.md

 If your template generates tasks, you can test it's expected output by creating a directory anywhere in your project and placing a `.cirrus.expected.yml` file there.

-You'll also need to place a `.cirrus.star` file there, which call your template functions that you want to test.
+You'll also need to place there a `.cirrus.star` file which loads your template functions you want to test.

 Once everything is set-up, run the following CLI command from your project's root: